Andhra Petrochemicals Reports Credit Rating Downgrade by ICRA on Long-Term Facilities

 Regulatory Compliance

-The disclosure was made in compliance with regulatory requirements, with the company informing the stock exchange through its Chief Financial Officer and Company Secretary, G. Adinarayana.
-The communication referenced the company's equity code 500012 and was addressed to the Department of Corporate Services at The Bombay Stock Exchange.
+Both disclosures were made in compliance with regulatory requirements, with the company informing the stock exchange through its Chief Financial Officer and Company Secretary, G. Adinarayana.
+The communications referenced the company's equity code 500012 and were addressed to the Department of Corporate Services at The Bombay Stock Exchange.

 Historical Stock Returns for Andhra Petrochemicals